dataloop-ai-apps/pipeline-templates/image_preprocessing/image_augmentation/README.md

 ### Introduction:

-This template application creates a pipeline flows that adds images with differnet augmentations and saves them to the dataset.
+This template application creates a pipeline flows that adds images with different augmentations and saves them to the dataset.

 ### Installation: